akarelia20/Python_fundamentals_loops_functions/README.md

 # Python_fundamentals_loops_functions

-This repository contains looping through dictionarie and lists.
+This repository there is demonstration on looping through dictionarie and lists to get the required data a user needs.